robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/15-Install-Azure-Kubernetes-Service/README.md

    ![Azure Container Registry](acr-1.png)

+   **Note**: If you choose a `Domain name label scope` other than `Unsecure`, Azure will add additional characters after your chosen registry name.
+For all the instructions in this and subsequent chapters - `docker login`, `docker tag ...`, `docker push ...` and updating the deployment YAML - you'll use this full registry name: both your chosen name and the extra characters.

 3. Push create at the bottom.

 4. Once the registry is created, click `Go to Resource` then